SKENE ENTERPRISES (ABERDEEN) LTD.

 Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates, such as:

 - the ASPC website for new and resale properties

 - the Skene Group’s, Skene House HotelSuites’ and Skene Business Centres’ websites

 - You Tube for the video testimonials

 - Google maps

 We may also add links to property sale portals, e.g. Rightmove.

-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for your actions in following such links and submitting personal data to these websites.
 Please check these policies before you submit any personal data to these websites.

 Access to information